darienkentanu/test-erajaya/README.md

 # Description
 This is submition of coding test of erajaya
+In this program i use MVC architecture because it's the most common achitecture used by programmer

 # How to use
 - Install Go and MySQL or (install docker and docker-compose)